mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/13/Day-145/">June 13, 2017</a></small></div>
-<p><strong>The House Intelligence Committee is adding funding and staff to its Russia probe</strong>.
+<p><strong>The House Intelligence Committee is adding funding and staff to its <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 A lack of resources has been an issue for the House investigation, due in part to Devin Nunes,the panel’s chairman, being forced to recuse himself over allegations that he was openly colluding with the White House. (<a href="http://www.thedailybeast.com/house-intel-panel-adds-staff-for-russia-probe">The Daily Beast</a>)</p>